edmcman/ansible-files/README.md

 * dorothy?
 * TCG opal auto resume
 * Why doesn't screenshot key register?
 * Is it possible to get personal & work Chrome profiles to go to the right frame automatically?
+Probably, using `--user-data-dir` and `--class`.

 # Thoughts